SJ-31/Sporothrix-annotation/info/README_Extended.md

 customGCF000961545.genome : Sporothrix schenckii # The format is <custom_genome_name>.genome : <species>
 #
 # You can use tilde ('~') as first character to refer to your home directory.
-# Also, a non-absolute path will be relative to config's file dir
+# Also, a non-absolute path will be relative to config's file tar
 #
 #---
-data.dir = ./data/ # This is where you specify the data directory, in the snpEff installation diretory by default
+data.dew = ./data/ # This is where you specify the data directory, in the SnpEff installation directory by default
 ```
- - Make a directory in the snpEff data directory with the name used for the custom genome in the config, e.g. `mkdir customGCF000961545` in my example
+ - Make a directory in the SnpEff data directory with the name used for the custom genome in the config, e.g. `mkdir customGCF000961545` in my example
  - Rename the genome gbff to `genes.gbk`
  - Run `java -jar <snpEff jar> build -genbank -v <custom_genome_name>`
- - You can now use the custom genome with snpEff by using `<custom_genome_name>` in any commands
+ - You can now use the custom genome with snpEff by specifying `<custom_genome_name>` in any commands

 ### BUSCO gene extraction
 - **Input**